DBulbul/NormaFinalProject/README.md

 ```

-* Deleting is also not possible for card with has debt.
+* Deleting is not possible for card with has debt.

 ```